Gomaink/wakeonweb/README.md

 ### 📌 Notes

 - Wake-on-LAN may not work on all PCs depending on BIOS/network card settings
-- Future features: device monitoring, Wake-on-LAN logs
+- Future features: Wake-on-LAN logs